gefen1999/ai-course-assistant/README.md

-# DASHA: Data-driven Academic Smart Helper Assistant
+# DASHA: Data-driven Academic Smart Helper Agent
 ![DASHA](https://i.ibb.co/NdZFwskX/HEADER.png)

 ## Overview
-Dasha is an intelligent assistant designed to help students interact with course materials more efficiently.
+Dasha is an intelligent RAG-based assistant designed to help students interact with course materials more efficiently.

 By leveraging advanced language models and semantic search, Dasha enables users to ask questions about course content and receive accurate, context-aware answers.

-The motivation behind Dasha is to streamline the learning process, making it easier to find relevant information, clarify concepts, and enhance the overall educational experience.
+The goal of Dasha is to simplify the learning process by helping users quickly locate relevant information, clarify concepts, and improve their overall educational experience.
 ## Setup
 1. **Clone the repository**